thegedge/personal-site/_posts/dev/2009-07-12-java-not-always-so-cross-platform.md

 One of the major sources of pain in Java is cross-platform GUIs.
-It's nice that Swing works "out-of-the-box" on most systems, but it often suffers from lacking in a "native" feel, even when using the system LaF.
+It's nice that Swing works "out-of-the-box" on most systems, but it often suffers from lacking in a "native" feel, even when using the system look and feel.
 Also, it's sometimes hard to take advantage of platform-specific features that could really open up a world of possibilities for your app.